islamux/athkarix-privacy/privacy-policy.md

 ## Changes To This Privacy Policy

-This Privacy Policy is effective as of [[Date]] and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.
+This Privacy Policy is effective as of 2024-01-01 and will remain in effect except with respect to any changes in its provisions in the future, which will be in effect immediately after being posted on this page.

-[["We" or "I"]] reserve the right to update or change [["our" or "my"]] Privacy Policy at any time and you should check this Privacy Policy periodically.
-If [["we" or "I"]] make any material changes to this Privacy Policy, [["we" or "I"]] will notify you either through the email address you have provided [["us" or "me"]], or by placing a prominent notice on [["our" or "my"]] [["website" or "app"]].
+I reserve the right to update or change my Privacy Policy at any time and you should check this Privacy Policy periodically.
+If I make any material changes to this Privacy Policy, I will notify you either through the email address you have provided me, or by placing a prominent notice on my app.

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send [["us" or "me"]] an email to [[Contact Email Address]].
+For any questions or concerns regarding the privacy policy, please send me an email to islamux[@]gmail[.]com.